johnnychen94/johnnychen94/README.md

 others, yet I'm a slow learner, or at least I think so.

 I use MATLAB, Python, Julia, Ansible, Docker for my daily work.
 Among those I enjoy Julia most.
-I heard people codeing ~100 lines in average per day, in that sense, I'm a poor programmer.
+I heard people code ~100 lines in average per day, in that sense, I'm a poor programmer.

 I do image processing and deep learning for my daily research.
 I do not want to be one of the too many in the overly optimistic _typical_ deep learning fields; that's not very fun.
 Or in other